On the Effectiveness of Transfer Learning for Code Search: Experimental Design

 \begin{reqs} \item [\req{3}] Does a pre-trained English natural language model in combination with a pre-trained single-language source code model improve the code search performance? \end{reqs} This research question is the combination of research questions \req{1} and \req{2}.
 The hypothesis is that if a pre-trained natural language model and a pre-trained source code model both lead to better code search performance, the combination of the two might lead to even better performance.

-\begin{reqs} \item [\req{4}] Does a pre-trained multi-language source code model improve the code search performance? \end{reqs} For this purpose, we pre-train a source code model on several programming languages, fine-tune it, and evaluate it on a single programming language as well as on a multi-language search corpus.
+\begin{reqs} \item [\req{4}] Does a pre-trained multi-language source code model improve the code search performance? \end{reqs} For this purpose, we pre-train a source code model on several programming languages, fine-tune it, and evaluate it on a single programming language and a multi-language search corpus.

 \begin{reqs} \item [\req{5}] Does the combination of an information retrieval method and transfer learning model improve the code search performance? \end{reqs} For this research question, we investigate the possibility of combining an information retrieval method, \ie, \lucene, with all the \acp{mem} investigated for the above research questions.